01 of 16

 03 of 16

-Explore 446 acres of trees, shrubs, and plants that are cultivated for scientific and educational purposes.
-The Arboretum includes several major plant collections, including azaleas, cherries, hollies, rhododendrons, ferns and wildflowers.
 With its location in NE Washington, DC, the gardens are one of the most overlooked attractions in the city.
-If you love gardens, be sure to plan several hours to explore the site and take part in special programs.
-Read more about the National Arboretum
+Be sure to plan several hours to explore the site and take part in special programs.

 Closest Metro Stations: Minnesota Ave, Deanwood, Rhode Island, Union Station